Kartheeko07/terraform-aws-elasticache-module/README.md

   - [Outputs](#outputs)

 ## Overview
-  -  A Terraform module to create an AWS Redis ElastiCache Replica Set
+  - This is terraform module to create an AWS Redis ElastiCache Replica Set
+  - The following components are also created as part of this module to support the Elasticache Redis Cluster Infrastructure
+    - Redis Parameter Group with custom parameters which can be controlled in the vars
+    - Redis Subnet Group to support the Cluster
+    - Custom Security Group which is dedicated to the Redis Cluster
+    - Post Creation the Authentication Details are put into a custom AWS Secret Manager for Security Purposes

 ## Usage
 ```hcl